 The films may or may not be classics, with the editing and continuity being particularly sloppy, but if you're any sort of fan of westerns, you really won't mind too much.

 The two films provides examples of:

-- Affectionate Parody: The Western in general.
-Brennen spoofs his own character from 1946's My Darling Clementine.
+- Affectionate Parody: Of The Western in general.
+Brennan spoofs his own character from 1946's My Darling Clementine.

 - Amazing Freaking Grace: Subverted.
 They sing "Rock of Ages" instead.